OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • Are there any commercial fees to have service turned on?

 • The second charge is a security deposit, which is figured at two and a half times the highest bill of the last 12 months.
 If no history is available, the deposit can be based on a similar business’s usage or an engineering estimate.
 The deposit may be in cash, a letter of credit or certificate of deposit from a Kansas financial institution, or a surety bond issued through an insurance carrier.
-Deposits may also be waived with an acceptable Dunn and Bradstreet credit rating, or upon review by BPU’s internal auditors of a current financial statement, which indicates financial strength equal to an acceptable Dunn and Bradstreet credit rating.
+Deposits may also be waived if the customer sets up Automatic Payments.
+Upon a 36-month, consecutive, on-time bill pay record, deposits and interest are refunded or the non-cash deposit will be returned.

 • Do I need to pay the service fee and/or deposit charges when I sign up for service?